Local currency

-In economics, a local currency is a currency that can be spent in a particular geographical locality at participating organisations.
+Local currency is a currency that can be spent in a particular geographical locality at participating organisations.
 A regional currency is a form of local currency encompassing a larger geographical area, while a community currency might be local or be used for exchange within an online community.
 A local currency acts as a complementary currency to a national currency, rather than replacing it, and aims to encourage spending within a local community, especially with locally owned businesses.
 Such currencies may not be backed by a national government nor be legal tender.
 About 300 complementary currencies, including local currencies, are listed in the Complementary Currency Resource Center worldwide database.